 Injuries Sustained in DWAI and DUI Crashes in New York

 Some common injuries sustained in DUI accidents are:

 - Broken bones and fractures

-Sadly, accidents involving drivers under the influence of drugs or alcohol often prove to be fatal.
-These fatalities–when they’re not the drivers themselves–can include passengers in the same car, other drivers or passengers, or pedestrians.
-Pedestrians are put in danger when drivers lose control of their vehicles and swerve onto sidewalks or into cyclists and joggers who are sharing the road.
+Sadly, accidents involving drivers under the influence of drugs or alcohol often prove fatal.
+These fatalities can include passengers in the same car, other drivers or passengers, or pedestrians.
+Pedestrians are in danger when drivers lose control of their vehicles and swerve onto sidewalks or into cyclists and joggers sharing the road.

-Road conditions and time of day also affect the level of damage that is sustained in a DUI accident.
-According to the National Highway Traffic Safety Administration’s National Center for Statistics and Analysis, in 2017, 70% of fatal alcohol-related accidents occurred in the dark, and 55% occurred in urban areas.
+Road conditions and time of day also affect the damage sustained in a DUI accident.
+According to the National Highway Traffic Safety Administration’s National Center for Statistics and Analysis, in 2017, 70% of fatal alcohol-related accidents occurred in the dark.
+55% occurred in urban areas.
 These accidents happened on principal large city/suburban thoroughfares more often than highways.
 Additionally, certain holidays and times of the year have a higher percentage of fatal crashes in which alcohol or drugs were involved.
-The same report from the NHTSA shows that the percentage of alcohol-impaired drivers involved in fatal crashes is higher in the summer months than any other time of year, peaking in July.
+The same report from the NHTSA shows that the percentage of alcohol-impaired drivers involved in fatal crashes is higher in the summer than any other time of year, peaking in July.

 Hurt in a DUI Crash?
 We Can Help

-A personal injury claim for DUI-related damages operates on separate track from any criminal case against the driver, however.
-A conviction in the latter scenario is not always necessary to purse civil damages although it can provide decisive evidence for your case.
+A personal injury claim for DUI-related damages operates separately from any criminal case against the driver.
+A conviction in the latter scenario is not always necessary to pursue civil damages, although it can provide decisive evidence for your case.